anuzx/anuzx/README.md

 <h1 align="left">Hi !
 I'm Anuj 👨‍💻</h1>

-***I'm a cybersecurity enthusiast and I like to code in Rust, Java and Python.
+***I'm a cybersecurity enthusiast and I like to code in Javascript, Java and Python.
 I also like Linux and open source softwares.***

 <h6 align="center">